-Based on a review applying the standards set forth in the Company's Corporate Governance Guidelines and considering the relevant facts and circumstances of the transactions, relationships and arrangements between the directors and the Company described above, the Board of Directors has affirmatively determined that each nominee for director, other than Mr. Franklin, the Company's Chief Executive Officer, and Mr. DeBenedictis, the Company's former Chief Executive Officer, is independent.
+Based on a review applying the standards set forth in the Company's Corporate Governance Guidelines, including a review of the applicable NYSE, SEC, and Company standards, and considering the relevant facts and circumstances of the transactions, relationships, and arrangements between the Directors and the Company described above, the Board of Directors has affirmatively determined that each nominee for director, other than Mr. Franklin, the Company's Chairman, President, and Chief Executive Officer, and Mr. DeBenedictis, the Company's Chairman Emeritus and former Chief Executive Officer, is independent.